 The SHMP acknowledges that the Island has tropical rainforests in the Sierra de Luquillo and the Cordillera Central, but semi-arid conditions prevailing in the south and southwest coasts.
-Average annual rainfall totals range from thirty (30) inches in the southwest portion of the south coast up to 160 inches near the top of El Yunque.
+Average annual rainfall totals range from thirty (30) inches in the southwest portion of the south coast up to 160 inches near the top of El Yungue.

 Rain is heaviest on the Island during the months of May through November because of tropical waves, cyclones, and sometimes troughs.
 These are the months of the year when flooding risks are highest.
-In the summer months from June to September, when the weather is warmest, the risk of high-frequency atmospheric events such as tropical storms and hurricanes is highest.
+In the summer months from June to September, when the

-21 Agencia Estatal para el Manejo de Emergencias y Administración de Desastres (AEMEAD)
+22 Agencia Estatal para el Manejo de Emergencias y Administración de Desastres (AEMEAD)

-22 Executive Order OE-2016-021.
+23 Executive Order OE-2016-021.

-23 Page 47 of Puerto Rico Hazard Mitigation Plan, 2016
+24 Page 47 of Puerto Rico Hazard Mitigation Plan, 2016